in:form - The Intero Advisory Blog | Intero Advisory

 Written by Colleen McKenna | Aug 7, 2025 4:15:00 AM

-We’ve always worked from a simple idea: people, presence, and participation drive results.
-On LinkedIn, that meant your network, your visibility, and your consistent engagement and action.
+We have always worked from a simple idea.
+People, presence, and participation drive results.
+On LinkedIn that meant your network, your visibility, and your consistent engagement.
+The same principles apply to AI — just in a different context.

-• People – teammates, stakeholders, and contributors who bring their prompts, workflows, ideas, excitement, and hesitations to build a shared intelligence for the business.
+People — teammates, stakeholders, and contributors who bring their prompts, workflows, ideas, and hesitations to build shared intelligence for the business.

-• Presence – how and where your team works together in these tools through shared workspaces, project chats, custom apps (GPTs) towards a common goal.
+Presence — how and where your team works together in these tools.
+Shared workspaces, project chats, and custom applications toward a common goal.

-• Participation – consistent collaboration and use through saving proven prompts, sharing workflows, protecting data, and helping everyone use it effectively, efficiently, and ethically.
+Participation — consistent collaboration through saving proven prompts, sharing workflows, protecting data, and helping everyone use these tools effectively and ethically.

 People: From Solo Use to Shared Intelligence

-When you use ChatGPT together, no one starts from scratch.
+When you use it together, no one starts from scratch.
 Good prompts and workflows become the starting point for everyone.
 Each conversation builds on the last.
-You make progress.

-This raises the ceiling for the whole team.
-I love this quote from the CEO of Writer, May Habib “You raise the intelligence of the entire organization.”
+May Habib, CEO of Writer, puts it well: "You raise the intelligence of the entire organization."
 Quality use enables people who were average at writing, research, or analysis to work at a higher level by building on what already works.
+That raises the ceiling for the whole team.

 Participation: Making It Stick

-Someone has to ensure that good ideas spread, sensitive data remains secure, and the team understands what works.
-This doesn't need to be a full-time job.
-Without this, collaboration fades and everyone goes back to working alone.
+Someone has to make sure good ideas spread, sensitive data stays protected, and the team understands what works.
+That does not need to be a full-time job.
+But without it, everyone goes back to working alone.

 Adoption happens in waves.
 Early adopters jump in.
 Others wait to see what works.
 Skeptics need proof before they try anything.

 The teams that make it work create simple feedback loops.
 They save the prompts that get reused.
 They share wins.
-They have clear rules and guidelines about what data can go into AI tools and what can't.
+They have clear rules about what data can go into AI tools and what cannot.
+And someone pushes for the investment — shared workspaces, premium accounts, time to experiment.
+Without that push, teams stay on free individual accounts and miss everything that compounds.

 The Setup Matters